The Alvin Show: Syndication

 In 1981, Clyde Crashcup made an appearance during a dream sequence in A Chipmunk Christmas.
 During recent network airings of the special, the sequence has been cut out, due to network time constraints concerning commercial ad time.

-In 1990, The Alvin Show versions of the Chipmunks and Clyde Crashcup reappeared in an episode of The Chipmunks Go To the Movies titled "Back to Alvin’s Future" (a spoof of the 1985 movie, Back to the Future).
+In 1990, The Alvin Show versions of the Chipmunks and Clyde Crashcup reappeared in an episode of The Chipmunks Go To the Movies titled "Back to Alvin's Future" (a spoof of the 1985 movie, Back to the Future).

 A majority of the songs and clips from The Alvin Show were featured in the Alvin and the Chipmunks Sing Along Songs VHS releases that were released in the mid-1990s.
 The songs, however, were slightly remixed to sound more modern.
 The only song that kept its original broadcast soundtrack was "Alvin's Orchestra" in the 1993 Sing-Along video Ragtime Cowboy Joe.
-The Bagdasarian closing logo from the show was also remixed in the 1994 Sing Along video, Working on the Railroad.
+The Bagdasarian closing logo from the show was also remixed in the 1994 Sing-Along video, Working on the Railroad.

 Nickelodeon picked up US broadcast rights to The Alvin Show on March 7, 1994, after the last of a few independent stations pulled the show.
 The prints from the syndicated reruns were digitized and the Nickelodeon logo was added to several spots in the opening theme.
-The show aired as part of Nickelodeon’s morning lineup for most of the next year.
+The show aired as part of Nickelodeon's morning lineup for most of the next year.

-During this time, as well as for sometime after the full episodes stopped airing, the individual Chipmunk and Clyde Crashcup cartoons and musical segments were inserted into episodes of Weinerville.
+During this time, as well as for some time after the full episodes stopped airing, the individual Chipmunk and Clyde Crashcup cartoons and musical segments were inserted into episodes of Weinerville.
 In 1996, Nickelodeon stopped showing The Alvin Show segments altogether and no television station has aired them since then.